duynguyen-ori75/data-structures-and-algorithms/README.md

 ## Random stuffs for training golang

+> You probably want to add this to your GOPATH env

 ### Done:
 - Lock-free stack
-- B+ Tree (too lazy to finish Del operation)
+- B+ Tree
+- Bloom filter

+### WIP:

 ### Planned:
 - SkipList
 - LSM tree
-- Resizable hash-table ??